-The Gross Combination Weight Rating (GCWR) is the total allowable weight of the completely loaded vehicle and trailer including any passengers, cargo, equipment and conversion.
+\The Gross Combination Weight Rating (GCWR) is the total allowable weight of the completely loaded vehicle and trailer including any passengers, cargo, equipment and conversion.
 The GCWR for your vehicle should not be exceeded.

-You can ask your dealer for our trailering information or advice, or you can contact the Customer Assistance Center.
-See Customer Assistance Offices on page 7-4 for more information.
+You can ask your dealer for our trailering information or advice, or you can write us at the address listed in your Warranty and Owner Assistance Information Booklet.